-Species: The fin whale (Balaenoptera physalus) is a filter-feeding baleen whale and
+Species: The fin whale (Balaenoptera physalus) is a filter-feeding baleen whale and the second largest animal species after the blue whale.
 Distribution: Worldwide in all oceans on both sides of the equator.

-Food: Mainly small swarming crustaceans like copepods (see Glossary) and krill

-(Euphausiacea), fish, squid.
+Food: Mainly small swarming crustaceans like copepods (see Glossary) and krill (Euphausiacea), fish, squid.
+Conservation status: Vulnerable